Finistere/antidote/docs/faq.rst

 - **Everything is explicit**: Some libraries using an :code:`@inject`-like decorator, such as injector_, lagom_ or python_inject_ will instantiate any missing arguments.
 Antidote won't, you have to specify explicitly what must injected.
-- **Flexibility**: With the exception of dependency_injector_, most libraries will only support services (class), simple factories and singletons.
+- **Flexibility**: Most libraries will only support services (class), simple factories and singletons.
   Antidote also provides configuration, interfaces, stateful factories, lazy methods/functions, scopes, async injection.
-- **Maintainability**: Again with the exception of dependency_injector_, dependency injection libraries can make it difficult to understand how/where a dependency is created.
-Typically when declaring a factory for a service (class), you won't have any way of finding easily the function when using the service.
-Antidote *always* ensures that you can.
-After all Antidote primary goal is helping you create maintainable code.
+- **Maintainability**: Most libraries can make it difficult to understand how/where a dependency is created, typically when using a factory to create the dependency.
+Antidote never hides anything.
 - **Performance**: Antidote's :code:`@inject` is heavily tuned for performance in the compiled version (Cython).
-This allows you to use :code:`@inject` virtually anywhere without any impact, even in tests.
-No other libraries goes as far as Antidote.
   (`comparison benchmark <https://github.com/Finistere/antidote/blob/master/comparison.ipynb>`_,
   `antidote benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_)
 - **Testing**: Antidote provides testing utilities to fully isolate your tests and are tuned to ensure to be fast even